Sports-related curses: European World Cup champions' curse

-The curse was broken in 2022 when the 2018 winners France (who started the curse by themselves) qualified for the Round of 16 after finishing first in their group.
-Later they would advance to the final for a 4th time but they lost to the eventual winners Argentina in a penalty shootout.
+The curse was broken in 2022 when the 2018 winners France (who started the curse themselves) qualified for the Round of 16 after finishing first in their group.

 FIFA cover curse

 Appearing on the cover of EA's popular FIFA video game series has sometimes been said to represent a curse, with players experiencing injury, poor form or other controversies in the year following their appearance on the cover.
 Of course, as with the Madden and Sports Illustrated cover jinx, a player who appears on the cover of FIFA is likely to be at the peak of his career, so there is only one way to go from there — downward.
 Allegedly cursed players include: